Msabalza730/code_test_insightassurance/README.md

 * For the development of this project, the following diagram was created for the models:
 ![image](https://github.com/user-attachments/assets/c452b519-09a3-41ec-82ce-0436d6e82e38)

+* In the utils.py file are the methods to calculate the student's score.
+I assumed that to pass they must have a score of 4, for the conditional 3 and they fail with 2 or below.
 * In the evidence folder you can see some images of the operation of the project and its API.

 ## Run this project